mlibrary/heliotrope/README.md

 ### Testing

+Make sure you have seeded your test DB with `RAILS_ENV=test bundle exec rake db:seed`

 run `rake ci`

 Alternatively, you can start up each server individually.
 This may be preferable because `rake ci` starts up and tears down Fedora and Solr before/after the test suite is run.